 Again, there are no formulas for this.
 Best sellers come in all shapes and sizes, and even publishers are sometimes surprised when best sellerdom occurs (and when it doesn’t).
 Only a dishonest editor will make such a promise.

-Good editing may improve your manuscript, but finding publication depends on more than just the quality of your work.
+Good editing may improve your manuscript, but getting an offer of publication depends on more than just the quality of your work.
 Effective targeting of your submissions, editors’ judgment of readers’ tastes, the perceived marketability of your book, and what the publisher is already publishing all play a part.

 An excellent, polished manuscript is essential, but it’s just one piece of the total picture.
 There are no guarantees.

-Make literary agents and in-house editors more likely to look at your work.
+Make literary agents and publishers more likely to look at your work.

-Agents and in-house editors know the limitations of editing.
-They’re also well aware of how many under-qualified and unscrupulous independent editors there are.
+Agents and publishers know the limitations of editing.
+They’re also well aware of how many under-qualified and unscrupulous freelance editors there are (see Warning Signs, below).
 Typing “professionally edited” on the title page of your manuscript, or mentioning it in a cover letter, will not improve your chances.
 In fact, it may harm them–there are so many unqualified editors that agents and publishers may assume you’ve been duped.